ColinZhou29/Portfolio/Proj#1/README.md

 ## Summary of Project
 This project challenges the traditional Random Walk Hypothesis in financial markets by constructing a predictive model based on high-frequency trading data.
-Through advanced feature engineering, we develop a linear regression model aimed at predicting price movements in high-frequency trading environments.
+Through advanced feature engineering, I develop a linear regression model aimed at predicting price movements in high-frequency trading environments.
 The model's purpose is to demonstrate that market prices can exhibit predictable patterns, opposing the widely accepted belief that price movements are random.
-We focus on exploring the potential for quantitative trading strategies to outperform market benchmarks by leveraging subtle but significant patterns in trading data.
+I focus on exploring the potential for quantitative trading strategies to outperform market benchmarks by leveraging subtle but significant patterns in trading data.

 ## Objectives:
 1. **Disprove the Random Walk Hypothesis**: By constructing a predictive model, this project aims to showcase that high-frequency trading data may contain predictable price patterns, contradicting the randomness suggested by traditional financial theories.